peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public static string MakeFilename(
         string str);

-Converts a file name from the Content-Disposition header (or another string representing a title and an optional file extension) to a suitable name for saving data to a file.
+Converts a file name from the Content-disposition header field (or another string representing a title and an optional file extension) to a suitable name for saving data to a file.
 This method is idempotent; that is, calling the method again on the result doesn't change that result.
 The method avoids characters and combinations of characters that are problematic to use in certain file systems, and leaves the vast majority of file names seen in practice untouched.
 Examples of how this method works follows:

  `"=?utf-8?q?hello=2Etxt?=" ->"hello.txt"`  (RFC 2047 encoding).